 1. Verbal

 Basically, this means saying what you are grateful for out loud.
 It doesn’t necessarily have to be to the person.
 It just has to be out loud so YOUR brain hears it.
-However, there are added benefits when said to the person or thing.
-Such as you feel the gratitude returned to you.
+However, there are added benefits when you express gratitude to your person or furry friend.
+The best benefit is that you feel the gratitude returned to you.

 2. Journal

 Writing what you are grateful for allows your brain to absorb your gratitude on another level.
-Plus, the other great part of journaling or writing your gratitude is that it’s a recording.
-You can then go back and see what you were grateful for at any point in time, which can also add a boost to your self-esteem when you’re feeling low.
+Additionally, journaling or writing your gratitude provides a great documentation of your gratitude at a certain moment.
+Moreover, you can go back and review your journal for a boost when you may be feeling blue.

 3. Thank you notes

 This is a combination of verbal and journaling.
-You are writing gratitude to one person.
-While you can’t go back and review it later or receive additional gratitude from writing it, the person that receives it can get a deeper sense of your gratitude.
-It will provide that person boost to their self-esteem.
+This expression of gratitude is to a person.
+While you can’t go back and review it later or receive additional gratitude from writing it, the person who receives it can get a deeper sense of your gratitude.
+It will provide that person a boost to their self-esteem.

 4. Gratitude jar

 A gratitude jar is especially great to open on New Year’s to review the year in gratitude.
 I also make a note of how many times my dog or other animals pop up in my jar.
-It always makes me giggle.
+It always makes me smile and often giggle.

 Whichever way you express your daily gratitude the key is to be consistent.
 In other words, do it every day.
 If you opt for a journal or gratitude jar, I always recommend reviewing them at least at the end of the year.